 - Both groups of women reported less emotional discomfort and lower pain intensity when they slowed their normal breathing rate down by half.

-- Although the benefit was greater and more consistent among the healthy study participants than those with fibromyalgia, even women with fibromyalgia benefitted from slowed breathing.
+- Although the benefit was greater and more consistent among the healthy study participants than those with fibromyalgia, even women benefitted from slowed breathing.

 According to lead researcher Dr. Alex J. Zautra, a psychology professor at Arizona State University in Tempe, these findings suggest that breathing techniques could offer an additional way to deal with fibromyalgia or other types of chronic pain.

-Along with a wide range of holistic disciplines, yoga and meditative practices teach deep, slow, diaphragmatic breathing techniques.
+Along with many holistic disciplines, yoga and meditative practices teach deep, slow, diaphragmatic breathing techniques.
 Based on Zautra’s hypothesis and other health teachings, the benefits of deep and slow breathing are likely due to one or more of the following:

-- Nervous system balance – Slow breathing helps improve the balance between the sympathetic nervous system (the fight-or-flight response that raises heart rate, blood pressure and perspiration during stress) and the parasympathetic nervous system (responsible for the relaxation response).
+- Nervous system balance – Slow breathing helps improve the balance between the sympathetic nervous system (the fight-or-flight response that raises the heart rate, blood pressure, and perspiration during stress) and the parasympathetic nervous system (responsible for the relaxation response).

 - Muscle hypertonicity – Shallow, rapid breathing tightens the neck and shoulder muscles, easily leading to a cycle of chronic pain in these areas.

-As most bodyworkers know, helping your clients breathe slowly and deeply by using their diaphragm muscle can improve their response to massage therapy.
-However, practitioners who advise diaphragmatic breathing as a daily practice can play an even greater role in their clients’ quest for defeating chronic pain.
-By taking the time to educate chronic pain sufferers about deep, slow breathing’s proven role in pain relief, massage therapists can influence their clients to practice this kind of breathing any time they notice discomfort.
+As most bodyworkers know, helping your clients breathe slowly and deeply using their diaphragm muscles can improve their response to massage therapy.
+However, practitioners advising diaphragmatic breathing as a daily practice can play an even greater role in their clients’ quest to defeat chronic pain.
+By educating chronic pain sufferers about deep, slow breathing’s proven role in pain relief, massage therapists can influence their clients to practice this kind of breathing any time they notice discomfort.

 Editor’s Note: For more information about diaphragmatic breathing, read Diaphragm Strengthening for Neck & Shoulder Pain.